This post may contain affiliate links. Read my full disclosure policy.

 Introducing Tlayudas!
 Traditional Oaxacan street food, tlayudas are like a Mexican style “pizza”, made with a crispy tortilla, silky refried beans, optional meat and cheese, delicious cabbage slaw, avocado and cilantro.
 This lightened-up version is vegan-adaptable and loaded with healthy veggies!

 It’s time to start living the life you’ve imagined.

-The secret is the super crispy tortilla (simply toasted in the oven) that gets lathered up with silky refried beans.
+The secret to the texture is the super crispy tortilla (simply toasted in the oven) that gets lathered up with silky refried black beans.
 To keep these lean, I’ve topped them with a mound of flavorful Mexican Cabbage Slaw along with cucumbers, carrots, radishes, onion and cilantro.
-The recipe is adaptable- meaning you can add chicken, chorizo or cheese to some, while keeping others vegan for mixed households.
+The recipe is adaptable- meaning if you have vegans and meat-eaters under the same roof, you can add chicken, chorizo or cheese to some, while keeping others vegan for mixed households.

 Another fun option is to let guests or family build their own, customizing to their own tastes and preferences!
 A Tlayluda party!!!

 Finish the tlayudas with sliced avocado, lime, hot sauce, Chipotle Mayo or Avocado-Cilantro Sauce.
 The cabbage slaw keeps well until the next day, making leftovers a tasty option.